 What’s more, learn about eight logging best practices.

 Log Data Management Best Practices

-It has become increasingly important in today’s IT management world to determine what are logging best practices and which methods you still need to know?
+It has become increasingly important in today’s IT management world to determine what logging best practices and which methods you still need to know.
 Almost all businesses use systems today that include microservice containers, with each having its own log data.
 Machine-generated log data continues to grow and develop due to the dominance of cloud-based systems.
 Log management is now considered to be the cornerstone with which all other IT components work.

 The IT components include performance monitoring, debugging, and even production system monitoring.
 Developers and system support teams need insight into user behavior.
 To get a clearer and more concise picture, eight logging best practices are detailed below that may apply to your operational needs.

 If you’re in a JAVA logging library, you’ll know they are hierarchical.
 The category for log messages is based on the logging framework configuration.
 The Ops Engineer needs to set up the configuration that ranks substations by category.

 Most of the time, you’ll notice Java developers will attempt to use a qualified class name when the log statement comes up as a category.
 But it rarely works because most programs don’t respect the category principle even if you still need it.